 Quick and easy salad

-My easy ‘go-to’ salad is fresh spinach thrown into a reusable container with chopped yellow and orange bell peppers, cherry tomatoes, green olives and baby carrots thrown in a bag.
+My easy ‘go-to’ salad is fresh spinach thrown into a reusable container with chopped yellow and orange bell peppers, cherry tomatoes, green olives, and baby carrots thrown in a bag.
 I take a side of an oil-based dressing as well.
 If I’m feeling really adventurous, I’ll add grilled chicken leftovers or pack a bag of nuts, raisins or sunflower seeds to toss on top; easy, healthy, delicious!
 I think it’s important to note here that if eating fresh vegetables is only an option for you when covered in ranch, bacon bits, and cheese, then that’s more than okay too!
 Get your fresh veggies in your bodies however you can!

 Quick Tip: It’s important to note that changing your diet alone cannot have as great of a benefit to eye health as a lifestyle change that includes regular exercise.
 See a previous article I wrote on this topic Why People With MD Don't Just Exercise to "Get Skinny."
 Just changing one small thing about your diet or lifestyle when possible can help your health in big ways!
-Can you eliminate just one soda per day and switch it for a bottle of water?
-How about parking at the back of the parking lot and taking a few extra steps on your way into work?
+Can you eliminate just one soda per day and switch it to a bottle of water?
+How about parking at the back of the parking lot and taking a few extra steps on your way to work?

 If you find a great Mediterranean recipe you love, please share in the comments below!